 - The judge may allow the defendant to perform 100 to 200 hours of community service in lieu of the fine;

-- If the defendant’s blood alcohol content (BAC) measured 0.18 or higher, the defendant has to submit to an alcohol/drug dependency evaluation (“DUI Assessment Program), which costs $100.
-Depending on the results, the defendant will have to complete up to one (1) year of clinical supervision by a treatment facility;
+- If the defendant’s blood alcohol concentration (BAC) measured 0.18 or higher, the defendant has to submit to an alcohol/drug dependency evaluation (“DUI Assessment Program), which costs $100.
+Depending on the results, the defendant will have to complete up to one (1) year of clinical supervision by a treatment facility (treatment program);

 - Victim impact panel: